 • Never photograph or video children without at least one adult carer present, or when children are in distress or only partially clothed.

-Wildlife are particularly vulnerable to the intrusion of drones, and it may not always be apparent that animals are in distress.
+Wildlife is particularly vulnerable to the intrusion of drones, and it may not always be apparent that animals are in distress.

 Margarita Mulero Pazmany, senior lecturer in UAV Applications at Liverpool John Moores University has discovered through her research that some animals become so anxious when drones fly nearby that their heart rates increase and they abandon their young to attack or flee, exposing eggs or young animals to predators in the process.